 18. Analytics and reports

-Using reports and data correctly will help you develop an information-rich ecommerce analytics system.
-Measuring your store’s performance against a well-defined set of KPIs will also help you improve your VAR business.
+Using reports and data correctly will help you develop a winning strategy.
+And measuring your store’s performance against a well-defined set of KPIs will help you improve your VAR business.

 19. Configuration handling

 Many products require customers or sales reps to configure them before they can be bought or sold.
 A desktop is one example where customers have differing needs for a RAM Size, hard disk capacity etc.